rdz-oss/BattyBirdNET-Analyzer/README.md

 | Perimyotis subflavus - Tricolored bat                 |
 | Tadarida brasiliensis - Brazilian free-tailed bat     |

-## Try online demo at huggingface.co
+## Try the demo at huggingface.co !
 If you have small (a few seconds) .wav or .flac recordings of bats you can try the online demo.
 It is hosted on a small container (2 vcpu) so you need to install your own system (see below) if you want to analyze larger data sets.
 This is for the 256kHz version that considers calls up to 128kHz.
-A higher frequency classifier is in progress.

 https://huggingface.co/spaces/Amazetl/BattyBirdNET-Analyze-Demo